envite-consulting/showcase-graalvm/README.md

 #### Run utilizer

 On Windows use Git console or another bash like terminal to run the following `curl` commands.
-Alternatively you can install VS Code Plugin "Rest client" or ItelliJ's "Services" und run the http requests via [requests_load-test.http](requests_load-test.http).
+Alternatively you can install VS Code Plugin "Rest client" or use ItelliJ's "Services" und run the http requests via [requests_load-test.http](requests_load-test.http).

 These are the parameters of graalvm-demo-book-utilizer